AlenaBukilic/research-helper/README.md

 ## Usage

 1. Enter your research query in the text box (e.g., "Latest developments in quantum computing")
+2. Choose how to proceed:
+   - **Option A - Get Clarifying Questions** (recommended): Click "Get Clarifying Questions" to receive 3 questions that help refine your query.
+Answer them (optional) to improve research quality, then click "Run Research"
+   - **Option B - Skip Clarification**: Click "Run Research" directly to start research with your original query
-2. (Optional) Check "Send report via email" if you want to receive the report via email
+3. (Optional) Check "Send report via email" if you want to receive the report via email
    - If checked, you must provide your email address in the field that appears
-   - The "Run" button will be disabled until you provide an email address when the checkbox is checked
+   - The "Run Research" button will be disabled until you provide a valid email address when the checkbox is checked
-3. Click "Run" or press Enter
 4. Watch the progress updates as the system:
    - Plans searches
    - Performs web searches